zarnuq/reach/README.md

 (it renders, handles input, talks to DRM/the GPU).
-The window manager is a **separate client process** — this one — that speaks the `river-window-management-v1` protocol and decides layout, focus, borders, and the bar.
-(Contrast dwl, where compositor and WM are one binary.) reach follows dwl's design closely, including a dwl `config.h`-style configuration model.
+The window manager is a **separate client process** — this one — that speaks the `river-window-management-v1` protocol and decides layout, focus, borders, and the bar. reach is that window manager.
+It is configured through compiled-in defaults plus an optional `config.zon` file (see [Configuration](#configuration)).

 ## Features

 - **Master-stack tiling** — the only layout (by design; no monocle/floating layout modes).
-- **tmux-style shared borders** — the focused window's interior edges are highlighted in the gutter, dwl/tmux style, instead of per-window box borders.
+- **tmux-style shared borders** — the focused window's interior edges are highlighted in the gutter, instead of per-window box borders.
-- **Tags** (dwl/dwm bitmask workspaces) — view, toggle-view, move-to-tag,
+- **Tags** — bitmask workspaces: view, toggle-view, move-to-tag, toggle-tag, view-all.
-  toggle-tag, view-all.
-- **Built-in dwlb-style status bar** — drawn on every output; the someblocks blocks run *in-process* (no external `dwlb`/`someblocks`/fifo).
-Per-block intervals and `SIGRTMIN+n` signal refresh work like suckless someblocks.
+- **Built-in status bar** — drawn on every output; status blocks run *in-process* (no external bar or block helper, no fifo).
+Per-block intervals and `SIGRTMIN+n` signal refresh are supported.
 - **Keybindings + multi-key chords** — arbitrary-depth chord tries built on river's submap primitive.
 - **Floating windows** — toggle float, fullscreen, keyboard move/resize.